-- 5.1 Declaration of Interests - 5.1.1 The Regulatory Framework requires each Governor to declare to the Secretary: - 5.1.1.1 any actual or potential interest, direct or indirect, which is relevant and material to the business of the Trust, as described in Standing Order 7.2.1; and - 5.1.1.2 any actual or potential pecuniary interest, direct or indirect, in any contract, proposed contract or other matter concerning the Trust, as described in Standing Orders 7.2.2 and 7.2.3; and - 5.1.1.3 any actual or potential family interest, direct or indirect, of which the Member is aware, as described in Standing Order 7.2.5. - 5.1.2 Such a declaration shall be made either at the time of the Governor's election or appointment or as soon thereafter as the interest arises, but within 5 Clear Days of becoming aware of the existence of that interest, and in a form prescribed by the secretary which shall be included as Schedule B. - 5.1.3 In addition, if a Governor is present at a meeting of the Council of Governors and has an interest of any sort in any matter which is the subject of consideration, he shall at the meeting and as soon as practicable after its commencement disclose the fact and shall not vote on any question with respect to the matter. - 5.1.4 Subject to Standing Order 7.2.4, if a Governor has declared a pecuniary interest (as described in Standing Orders 7.2.2 and 7.2.3) he shall not take part in the consideration or discussion of the matter.
-At the time the interests are declared, they should be recorded in the Governor's meeting minutes.
-Any changes in interests should be officially declared at the next relevant meeting following the change occurring. - 5.1.5 This Standing Order 7 applies to any committee, sub-committee or joint committee of the Council of Governors and applies to any member of any such committee, sub-committee, or joint committee (whether or not he is also a Governor). - 5.1.6 Governors' interests will be disclosed in the Trust's Annual Report, at least to comply with the Financial Reporting Manual as published by Monitor, but the Annual Report may also refer to the published declaration of interests of Governors. - 5.2 Nature of Interests - 5.2.1 Interests which should be regarded as "relevant and material" are as follows and are to be interpreted in accordance with guidance issued by Monitor: - 5.2.1.1 directorships, including non-executive directorships held in private companies or public limited companies (with the exception of those of dormant companies); or
+- 5.1 Declaration of Interests - 5.1.1 The Regulatory Framework requires each Governor to declare to the Secretary: - 5.1.1.1 any actual or potential, direct or indirect, financial interest which is material to any discussion or decision they are involved or likely to be involved in making as described in Standing Orders 5.2.2, 5.2.3 and 5.2.6; and - 5.1.1.2 any actual or potential, direct or indirect, non-financial professional interest, which is material to any discussion or decision they are involved or likely to be involved in making, as described in Standing Orders 5.2.4 and 5.2.6; and - 5.1.1.3 any actual or potential, direct or indirect, non-financial personal interest, which is material to any discussion or decision they are involved or likely to be involved in making, as described in Standing Order 5.2.5 and 5.2.6. - 5.1.2 Such a declaration shall be made either at the time of the Governor's election or appointment or as soon thereafter as the interest arises, but within 5 Clear Days of becoming aware of the existence of that interest, and in a form prescribed by the secretary which shall be included as Schedule B. - 5.1.3 In addition, if a Governor is present at a meeting of the Council of Governors and has an interest of any sort in any matter which is the subject of consideration, he or she shall at the meeting and as soon as practicable after its commencement disclose the fact and the Chair shall then decide what action to take.
+This may include excluding the Governor from discussions on the matter and/or prohibiting the Governor from voting on any question with respect to the matter.
+Subject to Standing Order 5.2.3, if a Governor has declared a financial interest (as described in Standing Order 5.2.2) he or she shall not take part in the consideration or discussion of the matter. - 5.1.4 Any interest declared at a meeting of the Council of Governors and subsequent action taken should be recorded in the minutes of the Council of Governor's meeting at which the interest was declared.
+Any changes in interests should be officially declared at the next relevant meeting following the change occurring. - 5.1.5 This Standing Order 7 applies to any committee, sub-committee or joint committee of the Council of Governors and applies to any member of any such committee, sub-committee, or joint committee (whether or not he or she is also a Governor). - 5.1.6 Governors' interests will be disclosed in the Trust's Annual Report, at least to comply with the Financial Reporting Manual as published by Monitor, but the Annual Report may also refer to the published declaration of interests of Governors.